LEDDS: Portable LBM-DEM simulations on GPUs: Introduction

 This coupling strategy introduces challenges arising not only from the individual solvers but, more importantly, from their interaction.
 Fluid-particle interactions in densely packed systems are particularly demanding, as the computation of forces exchanged between solid and fluid phases can dominate simulation time.
 We describe in detail how each component of the coupling algorithm --the identification of fluid-particle interface cells, the computation of per-cell forces, and the subsequent force reduction-- is implemented as a sequence of parallel primitives, primarily \emph{map}, \emph{sort}, and \emph{prefix-sum} operations.

-Hereafter, we present the new open-source, algorithm-based framework \underline{LEDDS} (\underline{L}BM-\underline{E}nhanced \underline{D}evice-independent \underline{D}EM \underline{S}olver), which integrates an LBM solver for the fluid phase, a DEM solver for the particle phase, and a coupling algorithm based on the Partially Saturated Method (PSM) which is a penalization-like approach~\cite{noble_lattice-boltzmann_1998,kruger_lattice_2017}.
+Hereafter, we present the new open-source, algorithm-based framework \underline{LEDDS} (\underline{L}BM-\underline{E}nhanced \underline{D}evice-independent \underline{D}EM \underline{S}olver), which integrates an LBM solver for the fluid phase, a DEM solver for the particle phase, and a coupling algorithm based on the Partially Saturated Method (PSM) which is a penalization-like approach~\cite{noble_lattice-Boltzmann_1998,kruger_lattice_2017}.
 While the LBM part of LEDDS heavily relies on template codes provided in the STLBM framework, its DEM part is conceptually inspired by the open-source DEM framework LIGGGHTS~\cite{KLOSS_SP_2011}.
 This was done to make sure the DEM component of LEDDS is consistent with well-established numerical best practices in the field.
 However, LEDDS does not reuse LIGGGHTS code, and instead, its DEM module has been developed from scratch as a fully independent, algorithm-based module.
 To achieve this, we isolated each relevant feature of LIGGGHTS, reformulated it in terms of algorithmic primitives, and verified it against the original code.
 This ensured that all methodological details necessary for a complete DEM implementation were incorporated in LEDDS, e.g., tracking lateral displacements during collisions to compute tangential forces accurately.
-On top of this, LEDDS stands out by the uniform implementation of its of its DEM and LBM solvers as both are developed using modern C++.
-Hence, they benefit from a common software design and are parallelized using C++ parallel algorithms.
-In case of GPU execution, both the DEM and the LBM run on the GPU and benefit from an efficient in-memory data exchange.
-To further emphasize the tight interaction between these two aspects of the code, the DEM solver relies on uniform Cartesian background mesh for the detection of particle collision pairs, which naturally relates to the Cartesian grid of the LBM solver (see Figure~\ref{fig:grids}).
-Finally, after careful performance comparisons, we chose to call selected algorithms from the Thrust library in place of the STL for computing particle forces.
-Indeed, the Thrust library offers efficient sorting algorithms such as radix sort, whereas the standard library currently provides only a comparison-based sort that performs poorly on GPUs.